jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 Resource usage is much lower with React Native.
 It doesn't include a full Chromium browser but it does include Hermes so apps are slightly bigger than Tauri but use much less memory than both.

-We all know size matters but what's more important is how the app feels.
+We all know size matters. ... ...

+but what's more important is how the app feels.
 -->

 ---